Are You Terpene-Deficient? Probably

 Terpenes in History

-Evolution and natural selection, over huge time spans, optimize humans and other animals for living in their natural environments.
-In most cases, these environments don’t change quickly or drastically, so the animals become more fit to survive.
-However, the last few hundred years have shown tremendous change due to industrialization.
-Now that so many of us live in cities, the air we breathe lacks natural compounds, and pollution adds insult to injury.
+Evolution and natural selection, over huge time spans, optimize humans and other organisms for life in their natural environments.
+In most cases, these environments don’t change quickly or drastically, so animals become more fit to survive.

 Terpenes and Health

-Terpenes have been found to have various positive effects on both mental and physical health, mainly revolving around mood and stress.
+Terpenes have been found to have positive effects on both mental and physical health, mainly revolving around mood and stress.
 Because animals evolved in the presence of these aromatic compounds, there is a theory that humans require them for homeostasis.

-Since we don’t metabolize terpenes the way we do carbohydrates, fats and proteins, we don’t think about them as frequently.
+Since we don’t metabolize terpenes the way we do carbohydrates, fats, and proteins, we typically don’t think about them as frequently.
 We don’t seek them out, and we don’t see them listed on food ingredient labels.
-But it’s possible that they are critical for our health and well-being, just as the other components of our diet are.
-One could say that we are in a chronic state of “Terpene Deficiency”.
+However, it’s possible that they are critical for our health and well-being, just as other components of our diet are.

-For use in aromatherapy, it is important to keep in mind that essential oils have synergistic effects.
-That is when different oils are combined they play off each other’s effects.
-In forest bathing, you benefit from the terpenes and other secondary metabolites from hundreds of different plant species, so it would make sense that aromatherapeutic methods using combinations of essential oils have a synergistic effect.
+In forest bathing, individuals benefit from inhaling the terpenes and other secondary metabolites from hundreds of different plant species in the surrounding forest.
+So, it would make sense that aromatherapeutic methods using combinations of essential oils have a synergistic effect.